Lyme Disease Exposed

 One of our best writer-researchers is checking out stevia (yep, the sweetener) and other natural cures because she says Lyme Disease can go “dormant” and then come back again and again.
 How many doctors will tell a patient that?

-In fact, be sure to read Dr. Jordan's article on how doctors fail to diagnose this infectious disease and follow up to be sure the patient (human or canine) is cleared!!!
+Read Dr. Jordan's article on how doctors fail to diagnose this infectious disease and that they often fail to follow up to be sure the patient (human or canine) is cleared!!!

 TheDogPlace.org for authoritative free DogCare information